 Substituting this into Eq.~\ref{eq:expected-rope-uniform} gives:

 All elements in the above form are composed of standard trigonometric functions and can be computed efficiently.

-\paragraph{Proof of Relative Position Preservation.} We provide the proof on Eq.~\ref{eq:expected-rope-relative}, which states that the expected RoPE only depends on the relative position between two tokens.
-We assume that the projected positions $\tilde{\mathbf{x}}_i$ and $\tilde{\mathbf{x}}_j$ are independent random variables.
-Using the definition $\rho(x) \sim e^{i\omega x}$, we expand the expectation of the relative position encoding (RHS of Eq.~\ref{eq:expected-rope-relative} in main text) and show it equals the product of expected encodings:
+\textbf{Proof of Relative Position Preservation.} We provide a proof of Eq.~\ref{eq:expected-rope-relative}, which states that the expected RoPE depends only on the relative position between two tokens.
+We assume the projected positions $\tilde{\mathbf{x}}_i$ and $\tilde{\mathbf{x}}_j$ are independent random variables.
+Using the definition $\rho(x)=e^{i\omega x}$, we expand the expectation of the relative position encoding (the RHS of Eq.~\ref{eq:expected-rope-relative} in the main text) and show that it equals the product of the expected encodings:

-This is equivalent to Eq.~\ref{eq:expected-rope-relative}, confirming that the attention output between two tokens with expected RoPE embedding is a function on the their relative ray position, and independent of their absolute position.
+This is equivalent to Eq.~\ref{eq:expected-rope-relative}, confirming that the attention output between two tokens with expected-RoPE embeddings is a function of their relative ray position and is independent of their absolute position.